Awards and Industry Recognition

 Chris graduated from The Terry College of Business at The University of Georgia in Athens, GA in 2016 with a B.B.A. in Finance, and is an alumnus of The Lovett School in Atlanta, GA.

-In 2021, Chris joined the Terry College of Business at The University of Georgia's Young Alumni Board, serving a two year term.
-These were eventful years for the University, as they won the College Football National Championship back-to-back, beating Chris Sr.'s Ohio State Buckeyes en-route to the 2022 Championship.
+In 2021, Chris joined the Terry College of Business at The University of Georgia's Young Alumni Board, serving a two-year term.

-Chris is a CERTIFIED FINANCIAL PLANNER™ and holds active Series 7 and 66 licenses.
+Chris is a CERTIFIED FINANCIAL PLANNER® professional and holds active Series 7 and 66 licenses.

 In his free time, Chris enjoys college football, downhill and backcountry snow skiing, mountaineering, golf and tennis; competing in the latter nationally as a junior through USTA and on The University of Georgia Club Tennis Team.